joutvhu/tomcat-run-configuration/README.md

 ## Add WAR file

-- Copy war and put in `webapps` folder
+- Copy war and put in `webapps` folder.